Smoky (war dog): Honors

 Additionally, the annual Yorkshire Terrier National Rescue (YTNR) "Rescues of the Year" are given the "Smoky Award" in honor of this famous rescue.

 Smoky was awarded the PDSA Certificate for Animal Bravery or Devotion in April 2011.

 Smoky received the Animals in War & Peace Distinguished Service Medal in 2022.

+Smoky was featured in the Philippine Post's "Dogs in Philippine History Special Stamps" in 2024.